 Makes sense, but how do I go about setting it up?

-An easy and cost effective way to get started with your hosting is selecting a popular shared hosting company, such as GoDaddy, 1and1, and Bluehost.
+An easy and cost-effective way to get started with your hosting is selecting a popular shared hosting company, such as GoDaddy, 1and1, and our favorite Liquid Web.
 While these companies provide decent hosting, they can have their limitations.
-They are fairly easy to setup… Just click on one of the links provided, select a plan, enter your domain name (or Web address), check out, and your pretty much ready to rock and roll.
+They are fairly easy to setup… Just click on one of the links provided, select a plan, enter your domain name (or Web address), check out, and you’re pretty much ready to rock and roll.

 What if I don’t want to mess with that techie stuff?